 Infrastructure and fuel costs

-As outlined in Box 1.4 of Chapter 1 of ETP 2016, MoMo estimates future (2010-50) infrastructure costs according to scenario-based projections on modal activity and fuel use.
-Infrastructure cost estimates include capital costs, operations and maintenance, and reconstruction costs – split by geography according to the location of the investments into urban and non-urban regions.
+MoMo estimates future (2017-60) infrastructure costs according to scenario-based projections on modal activity and fuel use.
+Infrastructure cost estimates include capital costs, operations and maintenance, and reconstruction costs – split by geography into urban and non-urban regions according to the location of the investments.
 Fuel costs are also estimated based on scenario-specific projections of urban and non-urban consumption, and include all fuel types (fossil-derived fuels, biofuels, electricity and hydrogen).

-Key elasticities have been included in MoMo since 2012.
-Price and income elasticities of fuel demand, for light-duty road (passenger) activity as well as road freight, based upon representative "consensus" literature values, are used to model vehicle activity and fuel consumption responses to changes in fuel prices – which are themselves driven by projections and policy scenarios (i.e. GHG or fuel taxes).
+Key elasticities have been included in MoMo from 2012.
+Price and income elasticities of fuel demand, for light-duty (passenger) road activity as well as road freight, based upon representative "consensus" literature values, are used to model vehicle activity and fuel consumption responses to changes in fuel prices – which are themselves driven by projections and policy scenarios (i.e. GHG or fuel taxes).
 Elasticities also enable vehicle ownership to vary according to fuel prices and income, as proxied by GDP per capita.
 ETP 2016 included updates for an expanded treatment of the above elasticities to encompass the urban/non-urban split, and to include the potential for municipal-level policies to reduce transport energy use.5